kardSIM/audio2img/README.md

 # audio2img
-This project aims to fine-tune a __Wav2Vec2Bert__ model to generate audio embeddings that can be used in place of traditional __CLIP__ text embeddings.
+This project aims to fine-tune a __Wav2Vec2Bert__ audio encoder model to generate audio embeddings that can be used in place of traditional __CLIP__ text encoder.
 By integrating audio embeddings, we can leverage the unique properties of audio data to unlock new possibilities for __Stable Diffusion__ models.

 <p align="center">
   <img src="demo/out959put.png" width="400"/>